-As a citrus lover, I always look for ways to incorporate lemon juice into my cooking.
-However, squeezing fresh lemons can be a hassle at times, which is why I often choose bottled or concentrated lemon juice instead.
+As someone who enjoys citrus flavors, I am constantly seeking ways to add lemon juice to my cooking.
+However, squeezing fresh lemons can be a bit of a chore, so I often opt for bottled or concentrated lemon juice instead.

 However, I’ve always wondered how long these options can last after opening.
 After all, no one wants to ruin a dish with spoiled lemon juice.